 7. Work With a Realtor That Has Divorce Experience.

 The real estate agent you choose to work with is important under any circumstances.
-When you are going to be buying a home and have just gone through a divorce, it can be even more important.
+When you buy a home and have just gone through a divorce, it can be even more important.
 Choosing a Realtor who understands divorce can be helpful from both emotional and financial circumstances.
 The real estate agent should, in fact, have gone over many of the items mentioned above if they an excellent agent.

 8. Find a Great Mortgage Broker

 Choosing a mortgage broker you are comfortable with is almost as important as selecting a real estate agent.
 You want someone who understands your financial situation well enough to place you in the best loan for your individual circumstances.
 Work with someone you trust who will work hard to get you the best terms and mortgage rate.

 Before you go out looking for homes, make sure you have a pre-approved loan.
 Getting a pre-approval puts you in a position to buy a home, something a good listing agent will surely be looking for when considering any offers.
 Be sure you understand the difference between a pre-approval and a pre-qualification, which is significant!

 Additional Helpful Home Buying Resources